 The deprecation of third-party cookies is changing the way marketers market.
-If you aren’t already looking for a solution, you are falling behind.
+If you aren’t already looking for a first-party data solution, you are falling behind.
 Regulation of consumer data and privacy is only getting more stringent.
 Yet at the same time, consumers still want a personalized experience, especially when interacting with brands they trust.

 When you visit your bank’s website, you don’t want to have to enter your account number and password on devices you continually use to check on your accounts.
 The same goes for buying merchandise from Amazon.